awsdocs/amazon-redshift-developer-guide/doc_source/c-dev-guide-prereqs.md

 Before you use this guide, you should complete these tasks\.<a name="ul_vpv_yd1_n3"></a>
 + Install a SQL client\.
 + Launch an Amazon Redshift cluster\.
-+ Connect your SQL client to the cluster master database\.
++ Connect your SQL client to a database in your cluster\.

 For step\-by\-step instructions, see [Amazon Redshift Getting Started Guide](https://docs.aws.amazon.com/redshift/latest/gsg/)\.